nomisRev/AndroidCleanMVP/README.md

 Kotlin:
 abstract class MVPAppCompatActivity<V : MVPContract.View, P : MVPContract.Presenter<V>> : AppCompatActivity(), MVPContract.View
 ```
-When we inspect the base `MVPContract` you'll notice that the `Presenter` has a generic type, in kotlin we're required to specify this generic type.
-And as a result we have to explicity cast `MVPAppCompatActivity` to `V` when attaching it to the presenter.
+When we inspect the base `MVPContract` you'll notice that the `Presenter` has a generic type, in Kotlin we're required to specify this generic type.
+And as a result we have to explicitly cast `MVPAppCompatActivity` to `V` when attaching it to the presenter.
 ```
 public interface MVPContract {
   interface View {}